electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 Running simulations
 ===================

-The Neuromorphic Computing Platform of the `Human Brain Project`_ contains two very different neuromorphic hardware systems - BrainScaleS (also known as "NM-PM-1", "physical model") and SpiNNaker (also known as "NM-MC-1", "many core") - but has a single interface.
+The Neuromorphic Computing part of the  `EBRAINS research infrastructure`_ contains two very different neuromorphic hardware architectures
+- BrainScaleS (also known as "NM-PM-1", "physical model" - with the wafer scale BrainScaleS-1 and the newer, so far single chip BrainScaleS-2 as well as the older Spikey) and SpiNNaker (also known as "NM-MC-1", "many core") - but has a single interface.

 Jobs are written as Python scripts using the PyNN API, submitted to a queue server, then executed on one of the neuromorphic systems.
 On job completion, the user may retrieve the results of the simulation/emulation.

 There are several ways of interacting with the queue server.
+The access via Jupyter notebook examples, provided with the initial test collab (see the :doc:`Getting started<quick_start>` section), is easiest for a quick start.
 This document describes the web interface, the Python client and the command-line client.

 Format of a job